AmashOnBlitz/KrezmeinPhisherGUI/README.md

 🚀 Ethical hackers, security researchers, and educators can use KrezmeinPhisher legally to train users on phishing threats.

 ## **💡 Contributing**
-Want to improve KrezmeinPhisher GUI?
+Want to enhance the KrezmeinPhisher GUI?
-📌 Feel free to fork the repo, suggest features, or report issues!
+📌 You're welcome to fork the repository, suggest new features, or report any issues!
 📜 License
 🛡 For educational and awareness purposes only.
 Do not misuse.